KashaketCompany/php4delphi/readme.txt

 After compiling php4Delphi run-time package you must install design-time package into the IDE.

-Use "File\Open..." menu item to open design-time package php4DelphiD2007.dpk In "Package..." window click "Compile" button to compile the package and then click "Install" button to register php4Delphi Library components on the component palette.
+Use "File\Open..." menu item to open design-time package php4DelphiD(Your Delphi Version).dpk In "Package..." window click "Compile" button to compile the package and then click "Install" button to register php4Delphi Library components on the component palette.